RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/index.md

 For three-phase transformers, the windings configuration is also required.
 See the dedicated page of [three-phase transformers](Three_Phase_Transformer.md) for more details.

-These parameters come from off-load and short-circuit tests.
+These parameters come from open-circuit and short-circuit tests.
 Internally, these parameters are converted into a series impedance $\underline{Z_2}$ and the magnetizing admittance
 $\underline{Y_{\mathrm{m}}}$.